Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-09/README.md

 # FEW 1.2 Class 9

 Lab day work and problem solving.

 ## Aside: Why?

 Why are we learning all of the Class syntax?
 React!

-React uses this class syntax heavily.
-Besides the syntax the component based architecture relies classes to define components.

-Games are just for fun.
-Really you're solving all the same problems you'd be solving in software sans games.
+React uses ES6 class syntax heavily.
+React is built from components, and components are based on and written using ther ES6 class syntax.

+While you may or may not consider games to be fun.
+All of the problems you solve in games are very similar to the problems you're solving elsewhere.
+A two dimensional array of bricks might really be a graph of productsm matched to users as recommendations.

+Solving problems is your job as a software developer.
+You should not limit yourself in the types of problems want to solve.
+Instead you should be willing and able to solve any problem that comes along.

+Here are a few of the bigger problems you are solving:

+- Managing data
-- Arrays, multi-dimensional arrays
+	- Multidimensional arrays
-- Objects, properties, methods, classes
+	- complex objects
+- Organizing and structuring code
+	- Using Classes
 - Handing events
 - Dependancy Injection
-- etc.

-All of therse things occur and are aprt of solutions that you will
+These ideas apply to all software development.

 ## Lab and Review